AdelMej/holbertonschool-printf/README.md

 - Reverse the input string manually.
 - Return a new string to print.

-This design allows new specifiers to be added with minimal coupling, just by registering them in `factory` and defining a handler function.
+This design allows new specifiers to be added with minimal coupling, just by registering them in `get_handler_function` and defining a handler function.

 ## 🧼 Memory Management